aryanmangla23/08-07-2022/README.md

 worked a decent amount. will work mostly tmrw :D and for next 3 days. ima be hyped to be working and not even trying to be sarcastic. im so elated to find time and actually focus in the library.

 Made 2 playlists today, not sure if that was wat i was feeling, but might be.
 I can't put my finger on what.

+Realization: Most boys are chill with me, but all the girls or majority dislikes me without knowing who I am